 There are a lot of great reasons to go to scientific conferences:

 - you keep up to date on developments in the field

 - you will get to know the people in the field

 - you are broadcasting your work to the research community.
 Many if not most people learn about new research by hearing about it at a conference.
 Thus, if you want people to know about your work, you must be willing to tell people about it.

-You should identify conferences you’d like to attend several months (usually ~4 months, perhaps ~6 months for international travel) in advance.
-Usually, this is around the same time that abstract deadlines are due.
+You should identify conferences you’d like to attend several months (ideally >6 months) in advance.

 If you are planning to combine vacation and travel, remember the lab’s policy of taking only one vacation day per two work days.
 Note that days spent traveling to and from the conference count as work days.